awzheng/SageWall/README.md

 ---

-## 👤 About Me
+## About Me

 **Andrew Zheng**
 1B Electrical & Computer Engineering
 University of Waterloo

-This was my first real cloud/ML project — built it over winter break 2025 to learn AWS and get hands-on with machine learning.
-Definitely learned a lot about debugging Lambda timeouts at 2am. 😅
+This was my first real cloud/ML project.
+Built it over winter break 2025 to learn AWS and get hands-on with machine learning.
+Definitely learned a lot about debugging Lambda timeouts at 2am.

 Feel free to reach out if you have questions or suggestions!

 ---

-## 📄 License
+## License

-MIT — use it however you want!
+MIT.
+Use it however you want!